Blind Fury: Production

 Blind Fury marked the producing debut of actor Tim Matheson, who was a fan of the Zatoichi film series.
 Matheson and producer Daniel Grodnik spent seven years trying to find a distributor for the film.
 In 1986, the producers landed a deal with Tri-Star Pictures.
 According to Grodnik, various writers and directors were attached to the project before Phillip Noyce was hired as the film's director.
 This was the Australian director's American film debut, after his thriller Dead Calm was an international hit.

 Rutger Hauer calls Blind Fury one of his "most difficult jobs" due to the combination of swordsmanship with playing a blind man.
 In preparation for the role, Hauer spent one month training with Lynn Manning, a blind Paralympian judoka whose first words to him were, "I don't get confused about what I see."
 Hauer's reverse-gripped cane sword, modeled on Zatoichi's signature shikomizue, was created by Tim Huchthausen.

-Filming took place around the Midwestern United States, mainly in Sealy and Houston, Texas, and in Reno, Nevada, where the cast and crew underwent humid weather conditions.
-Of the intense weather conditions, Matheson stated, "We shot in the Midwest and West, and it was incredibly hot.
+Filming took place around the Southwestern United States, mainly in Sealy and Houston, Texas, and in Reno, Nevada, where the cast and crew underwent humid weather conditions.
+Of the intense weather conditions, Matheson stated, "We shot in [Texas] and [Nevada], and it was incredibly hot.
 Everything was burning up.
 We ended up buying a three-foot pool for the cast and crew to wade through to cope with the heat."
 Studio interiors were shot at Ren-Mar Studios in Los Angeles.

 The names of the characters Tector and Lyle Pike are a nod to characters from the classic Western The Wild Bunch.